uwetom/media-production-worksheets/week_16-VR-Interactions/README.md

 ![vr core template](images/new_project_6.jpg)

 If you created a new VR core project you will need to set it up like last week.
-You can go back and look at [section 3 in last weeks workshop](../wk17-VR-introduction/)
+You can go back and look at [week 14 worksheet](../week_14-VR-introduction/)

 ## Create new Scene